 What is The PATCH?

-The PATCH is a collaborative project by Hutton House, Nathan T. Deslippe Memorial Fund, and Kensington Village Association to bring urban agriculture skills training, horticultural therapy, and community hospitality to everyone in London.
+The PATCH is a collaborative project by Hutton House, Nathan T. Deslippe Memorial Fund, and Kensington Village Association to bring urban agriculture skills training, food security, and community hospitality to everyone in London.

 All produce grown at PATCH sites are distributed to a number of local agencies who support individuals experiencing food insecurity.